Large Language Model Agents Are Not Always Faithful Self-Evolvers: Evaluation of Experience Faithfulness

 These results suggest that while condensed experience does contribute to task success, the agent does not rely on its actual content in a faithful manner.
 Instead, performance gains may stem from superficial features, such as the presence of a text block or stylistic patterns (\texttt{Empty}), rather than genuine semantic grounding.
 We delve deeper into this phenomenon and its underlying causes in \S\ref{sec:why}.

-{\textbf{Similar trends hold across other model families.}} We further replicate this evaluation using smaller models, Qwen3-14B and Qwen3-32B, on the same ReasoningBank setup.
-As detailed in Appendix~\ref{app:reasoningbank_qwen}, we observe similar patterns: semantic perturbations still fail to consistently degrade success rates.
-This suggests that the limited faithfulness to condensed knowledge is a general behavioral tendency.
+{\textbf{Similar trends hold across other model families.}} We further replicate this evaluation using Qwen3-14B, Qwen3-32B, and the frontier model Gemini-3-Pro on the same ReasoningBank setup.
+As detailed in Appendix~\ref{app:reasoningbank_qwen}, we observe highly consistent patterns across all models: semantic perturbations on condensed experience still fail to consistently degrade success rates.
+This suggests that the limited faithfulness to condensed knowledge is a general behavioral tendency rather than a model-specific phenomenon.